 When to Visit:

-The rainy season in South Omo is in April and May and we do not offer tours to this region during that time.
-Tours in June are tentatively scheduled depending on the amount of rainfall in the preceding months.
-The climate during the rest of the year is generally ideal for a visit though occasional October rains might cause delays.￼
+The rainy season in the Omo Valley is in April and May and we do not offer tours to this region during that time.
+The climate during the rest of the year is generally ideal for a visit though occasional October rains might cause delays.